 Provides deferred renovation loans (no monthly payments / no interest) to eligible owner-occupants of single unit structures.
 The maximum loan amount per project is $25,000 plus additional funds needed for the mitigation of lead hazards.
 The actual amount to be repaid is then based upon a post renovation period of owner-occupancy.
 If title to the property is sold / transferred within 5 years, 100% of the loan amount would be due.
 After 5 years, the amount owed is reduced to 40% of the original loan amount.

 To qualify for participation in each of the above programs, an applicant must meet HUD established income guidelines based upon the size of their household.
-Families earning $50,000 annually can qualify, so check out the most recent HUD income guidelines for Binghamton here.
+Please check out the most recent HUD income guidelines for Binghamton here.

 For each project, the scope of renovation work is prioritized as follows: